lthievenaz-keeper/pam_import/README.md

 ### 3. Partial JSON File
 If you would like to resume from an autosave file, or have a partially completed JSON template, you can use this method to skip to specific steps in the CLI import.

+### 4. KCM On-prem Import
+See the dedicated KCM README in /KCM.

 ___
 ## Capabilities